BaderLab/APA-Net/README.md

 # APA-Net

-APA-Net is a deep learning model designed for [brief description of the model's purpose or use case].
+APA-Net is a deep learning model designed for learning context specific APA usage.
 This guide covers the steps necessary to set up and run APA-Net.

 ## Installation